-The atmosphere in town is relaxed and friendly, unlike anywhere else I have every traveled to in China.
+The atmosphere in town is relaxed and friendly, unlike anywhere else I have ever traveled to in China.
 YOu can handle most of your daily life, eating, laundry, arranging transportation to the crags, renting a bicycle, sorting out rooms, etc in English.
-The town is filled with small restaurants with western food and English menues.
+The town is filled with small restaurants with western food and English menus.
 I've been enjoying the Fajitas at the Red Star Cafe recently.
-Beer is almost too cheap and as a results tends to flow till quite late.
+Beer is almost too cheap and as a result tends to flow till quite late.

 Not many people wind up camping around Yangshuo because accommodations are so cheap and convenient.
-You can camp out, or stay with local farmers, if developing crags further away from twon but it is necessary to have a local guide, or at least a Chinese speaker with you to arrange this.
+You can camp out, or stay with local farmers if developing crags further away from town but it is necessary to have a local guide, or at least a Chinese speaker with you to arrange this.
 Local delicacies include bamboo rat and garden snails.